fredericBregier/clone-cloud-store/ccs-doc/src/source/Accessor/Configuration.rst

      - ``true`` or ``false``, True to allow compression between services
      - ``false``
    * - Redefining ``mp.messaging.incoming.replicator-action-in`` or env ``CCS_REQUEST_ACTION``
-     - Name of the incoming topic for Action Requests
+     - Name of the incoming topic for Action Requests (if more than 1 instance, add broadcast=true to the configuration)
      - ``request-action``
    * - ``quarkus.mongodb.database``
      - Name of the associated database (if MongoDB used, with ccs.db.type = mongo)